 More recently I have returned to Moss Pilates for remedial sessions; they took the trouble to research my operation to make me strong again with the right excercises.
 Family and friends have shown care and reassurance; people I did not know well have demonstrated unexpected support and affection.
 Life is sweet.
 Nothing matters more now than to be here for My Girls and a beautiful future with BB.

-I may not have the self-discipline to treat my body as a purist temple; a small and happy church I can manage and it will be worshiped accordingly.
+I may not have the self-discipline to treat my body as a purist temple; a small and happy chapel I can manage and it will be worshiped accordingly.